- by Daniel

 This form of yoga involves holding the postures for the longest period of time.

-The idea is that the longer you hold and relax into the posture the more deeper into them you can go.
+As the idea is that the longer you hold and relax into the postures the more deeper into them you can go.

 Which can help you to stretch out your muscles to the maximum.

 Apparatus such as blocks, belts and chairs are also used to help people to go deeper.

 However, when I tried Iyengar yoga I found that holding the yoga postures for longer actually increased my pain.

 Once you've decided which type of yoga you want to try the next step is to find a class.